yijunge-ucb/nature-user-image/CONTRIBUTING.md

 ### Building the image locally

-You should use [repo2docker](https://repo2docker.readthedocs.io/en/latest/) to build and use/test the image on your own device before you push and create a PR.
+You need to use [repo2docker](https://repo2docker.readthedocs.io/en/latest/) to build and use/test the image on your own device before you push and create a pull request.
 It's better (and typically faster) to do this first before using CI/CD.
 There's no need to waste GitHub Action minutes to test build images when you can do this on your own device!

 Run `repo2docker` from inside the cloned image repo.
-To run on a linux/WSL2 linux shell:
+To run on a linux/WSL2 or regular linux shell:
 ```
 repo2docker . # <--- the path to the repo
 ```

 If you are using an ARM CPU (Apple M* silicon), you will need to run `jupyter-repo2docker` with the following arguments:

 ```
 jupyter-repo2docker --user-id=1000 --user-name=jovyan \